Exhibits

 "By observing life in the Auschwitz Concentration Camp through the memory of its inmates, you will have the opportunity to increase knowledge and understanding of the Holocaust and learn about the daily struggle for survival by the camp's prisoners,"

-- Robert Lehmann, co-chair of the CUJF's Holocaust Education Committee.
+Robert Lehmann, past co-chair of the CUJF's Holocaust Education Committee.